arminneo/revolut-account/README.md

 # Assumptions
 - Just single currency
 - No validation if user exists
+-

+# Approaches
+## Concurrency and race condition
+I used blocking queue for payment and deposit.
+Synchronization block for thread safety.
+And transaction for data integrity.
+## Test coverage
+86% test coverage.
+Covering

 # Tech Stack
 - Spark Java (with Jetty)